 Each MC Element has costs associated with each nearby borrow source in its region.
 From these options, one or many borrow sources can be chosen by the Planning Tool for each MC Element based on sediment availability and cost.
 Typically, the borrow source is the nearest available and suitable borrow source to the marsh area boundary.
 Borrow sources were selected from those identified in the Report on Louisiana Surficial Sediment Distribution Maps Compilation (Larenas et al., 2015), the Louisiana Sand Resources Database (LASARD) (CPRA, 2020), and additional CPRA-defined inland sources.
 Borrow sources are categorized by location and sediment type, and unique cut-to-fill ratios were assigned to each source.
 Cut-to-fill ratios were developed via a settlement analysis performed by CPRA and informed by professional engineering judgement (Table 13).
-Each source was also assigned a replenishment rate, determined based on the assumption that enough sediment will be deposited in river, maintenance dredging, and Lake Calcasieu interior borrow sources to fully replenish the borrow source in 10 years, whereas other interior sources, along with fill volumes and replenishment rates for each source.
+Each source was also assigned a replenishment rate, determined based on the assumption that enough sediment will be deposited in river, maintenance dredging, and Lake Calcasieu interior borrow sources to fully replenish the borrow source in 10 years, whereas other interior sources and offshore sources have no means of replenishment.
+A full list of utilized borrow sources, along with fill volumes and replenishment rates for each source are included in Supplemental Material F1.5: 2023 Available Sediment by Borrow Source.